I may receive commissions from purchases made through links in this article. Full Disclosure

 Some breastfed babies will want to eat at 6 months, some will ignore food until closer to 1 year.
 All I’m saying is that breastmilk is a very nutritious food so if your baby is not eating solids like all the other babies then don’t worry.
 They are still getting plenty to eat.

-Signs That Baby is Ready For Solids
+When Should You Start Solids – Signs That Baby is Ready For Solids

-Teeth are coming in
+- Teeth are coming in

-Able to sit up and old head up well
+- Able to sit up and old head up well

 (Although I suggest not taking this as a sole sign that baby wants to eat.
 Your baby will shove anything in their mouth at this age but that doesn’t mean we should feed them wood toys.)

-Does not display tongue thrust reflex
+- Does not display tongue thrust reflex

 (This I think is a good goal to shoot for and most babies double their weight by 6 months but there are some, like my daughter, who won’t double it till much later.
 In fact, I think my daughter is just doubling her weight at 12 months! (although we had some weirdness as she was a slightly bigger baby at birth, then we had weight gain issues in the beginning that set us back a bit.)

 There are many reasons to delay solids until at least 6 months.

-Greater protection from illness (if breastfed)
+- Greater protection from illness (if breastfed)

-Decreases the risk of allergies.
+- Decreases the risk of allergies.
 Babies have what is called an “open gut” until they are around 6 months.
 After that age the cells close together and keep proteins and pathogens from allowing to enter the bloodstream.

-(I’m sure there are some cases where this is not true) However, babies who are exclusively breastfed for at least 7 months have higher hemoglobin levels.
+- Less chance of anemia (I’m sure there are some cases where this is not true) However, babies who are exclusively breastfed for at least 7 months have higher hemoglobin levels.